 Food as Medicine.
 Eat a healthy, balanced, anti-inflammatory diet and reduce your sugar intake.
 Learn more about the gut-brain connection, inflammation, and the vagus nerve here.

 Volunteer.
-Be of service in your community by volunteering your time.
+Be of service to your community by volunteering your time.
 Giving to others takes you out of your own suffering and helps you shift into a state of generosity and gratitude.

 Creative Expression.
 The creative process can help you work through emotions and release stress and anxiety.
 This can include anything from gardening and cooking to painting, sewing, sculpting, carpentry, poetry, dance, playing an instrument, or listening to music.